Abstract-AA/Spotifree-CLI/README.md

 **Important**: YouTube/Spotify's Terms of Service prohibit unauthorized access to their content.
 This tool is not affiliated with or endorsed by YouTube, Spotify, or any content providers.

 Consult legal counsel if uncertain about compliance in your region.

+Furthermore, by using this software, the user should understand and agree to:
+- Support artists through official platforms
+- Use this tool only for content you legally own or have rights to access
+- Not redistribute downloaded content